LuigimonSoft/DapperEntityORM/README.md

 DapperEntityORM also supports other SQL commands such as `JOIN`, `UNION`, `INTERSECT`, and `EXCEPT`.
 These commands can be used by specifying a custom SQL query using the `Query` method.
 (Implementing in the future)

+### Validation
-DapperEntityORM also supports validation of the fields of the model, you can use the `IsValid` method to validate the fields of the model, it will return a list of errors if the model is not valid.
+DapperEntityORM also supports validation of the fields of the model, you can use the `IsValid` method to validate the fields of the model and the update, insert method invoke IsValid method, it will return a list of errors if the model is not valid.
 ```csharp
 bool isValid = employee.IsValid(out List<string> errors);
 ```